 So with that in mind, let’s take a closer look at these seven disruptive biotech stocks now:

 CymaBay Therapeutics (NASDAQ:CBAY) is a cutting-edge biotech company working in liver disease.
 Right now, all eyes are on lead product candidate Seladelpar.
 This is for the treatment of primary biliary cholangitis (PBC).
-PBC is a chronic disease which slowly destroys bile ducts in the liver.
+PBC is a chronic disease that slowly destroys bile ducts in the liver.

 The drug is a potential disruptor to Intercept Pharma’s (NASDAQ:ICPT) PBC franchise Oclavia.
 As a result, investors should watch out.
 RBC Capital writes, “Ocaliva provides a sustainable revenue stream for the company and helps establish a stable valuation floor — and any potential emerging competition in decreased uptake could affect the base value of the stock outside of NASH.”